 - CHAPA will advocate for the Senate amount in conference.

-- The Senate replaces the existing variance standard.
-Under current law, a variance requires proof that soil, shape, or topography conditions cause substantial hardship.
-The Senate replaces this with a “practical difficulty” balancing test that explicitly requires boards to consider the public interest in housing production.
+- Section 33 – Variance Standard Reform: Replaces the current “substantial hardship” standard with a “practical difficulty” balancing test that explicitly requires boards to consider the public interest in housing production.
 The variance lapse period is also extended from one year to two years, excluding time spent in appeals.

 CHAPA will advocate for the inclusion of the Senate language on these outside sections in the final conference budget.